j-liu-dev/j-liu-dev.github.io/_posts/blog/2019-03-12-You-Will-Be-Working-With.md

 ### Challenges & Creativeness
 I thrive in a challenging and creative environment.
-Especially true when I am surrounded with awesome teammates.
+Especially true when I am surrounded with awesome & supportive teammates.

 ### I've got your back
 Towards my teammates and clients.